 State and higher education employees: You will enter the amount you want to contribute to your HSA on a per-pay-period basis in ESS.
-The state will contribute $250 (single) or $500 (family) into your HSA account.
+The state will contribute $250 (single only coverage) or $500 (family coverage) into your HSA account.
 If the coverage effective date for a plan member is anytime from September 2, 2018, through the end of 2018, then the employee will not receive any seed funding from the state (state and higher education employees).

 Local education and local government employees: Check with your agency benefits coordinator regarding setting up payroll deduction.
 Your employer may also contribute money to your HSA.
 Please check with your agency benefits coordinator to find out if there is an employer contribution.